RallyTechServices/user-billing-code-apps/billing-code-import/README.md

-#Billing Code Updater
+#Billing Code Importer

-This is a quick and easy mechanism for adding user billing codes.
-The app will provide a summary of the total number of users and the total number who do not have a billing code.
-A grid displays the users without a code and allows for entry of a code for a user.
+This is a quick and easy mechanism for importing user billing codes.
+The app provides a text box for the user to copy in a set of rows that are comma-separated pairs of user names and billing codes.
+The app will trim the white space from both.

-The "billing code" column is a field that's chosen by the person installing the app (in Edit App Settings...) and is a field on the user object, so to change the value, a user must have admin rights.
+The "billing code" is a field that's chosen by the person installing the app (in Edit App Settings...) and is a field on the user object, so to change the value, a user must have admin rights.
 AND a workspace administrator will not be able to set the code for a Subscription Administrator.

 ## Development Notes

-This assumes a relatively small user base because the store loads twice (once before the filter is applied (to see how many total users there are) and once after the filter is applied).
+All of the active users in the sub are loaded before the app launches so that we can check to see if the user exists before running.
+It might be that this will be a performance hit.
+If the customer intends to only load five or six at a time, then it's reasonable to wait until running through to check user existence, but if they want to push up a hundred, then it makes more sense to run as this is written now.

+The input box (text area) will perform two validations and won't let the Submit button appear if there is something "wrong" with the data in the field.
+(It checks to see that every line is either blank or has a comma separated pair AND that every user name has an @ sign.

 ### First Load